proj4spes/kube-smilodon-terraform/README.md

 ### Components

-Like many great tools, _Kst_ has started out as a collection of scripts, makefiles and other tools.
-As _Kst__ matures and patterns crystalize it will evolve to a Terraform plugin and perhaps a Go-based cli tool for 'init-ing' new cluster configurations.
+_Kst_ has started out as a collection of scripts, makefiles and other tools.
+The script and Makefiles could bue also a wrapper to manage more then one cluster and its state , saving on a remote and safe storage(s3) for example.
 The tooling will compose Terraform modules into a solution based on user preferences - think `npm init` or better yet [yeoman](http://yeoman.io/).

+##a## ETCD3

+* [etcd3 coreos cloudint](https://github.com/coreos/coreos-cloudinit/blob/master/config/etcd.go)

 #### TLS Certificates

-* [etcd3 coreos cloudint](https://github.com/coreos/coreos-cloudinit/blob/master/config/etcd.go)

 ```bash
 curl --cacert /etc/kubernetes/ssl/ca.pem --cert /etc/kubernetes/ssl/k8s-etcd.pem --key /etc/kubernetes/ssl/k8s-etcd-key.pem https://etcd.test.kz8s:2379/health